AmeriCorps Responds to COVID-19

 Education has been significantly disrupted by the COVID-19 pandemic.
 Throughout the last year, AmeriCorps members and AmeriCorps Seniors volunteers have continued to support students in remote and in-person environments in flexible and creative ways.
 They will continue to address students’ social, emotional, and academic development, providing crucial assistance to teachers, administrators, and school communities.

 The COVID-19 Containment Response Corps in Colorado is an AmeriCorps program created in partnership between Governor Polis, Colorado Department of Public Health and Environment, Serve Colorado, Gary Community Investments, Community Resource Center, Conservation Legacy, Cultivate, and Volunteers of America Colorado.
-AmeriCorps members and AmeriCorps Seniors volunteers support Local Public Health Authorities with contact tracing, test result notification, quarantine monitoring, and other activities to contain the spread of COVID-19.
+AmeriCorps members and AmeriCorps Seniors volunteers serving through the COVID-19 Containment Response Corps completed more than 17,000 case investigations, 7,000 contact traces and delivered more than 32,000 test results to Colorado residents.

 AmeriCorps VISTA members are part of a four-state initiative to create a comprehensive and collaborative approach to address food insecurity.
 Members organize community coalitions, break down silos between service providers, develop tools to help local leaders better target services, apply for grants, and cultivate new relationships with private sector partners to support food banks.
 They also recruit and train additional volunteers to help with food delivery programs and conduct outreach to help increase awareness of and enrollment in support programs, such as SNAP.